Affordable Ohio Health Insurance Plans

 Plan benefits are “standardized, so when you are comparing similar policies (Plan A or Plan B for example), the same coverage must be offered by each carrier.
 Of course, each year, that rate may change, while benefits remain the same.
 During the annual Open Enrollment, you can switch to a different company and/or plan, without answering medical questions.
 Many consumers receive benefits from prior employer.
 The most popular plans are F, G, and N.

 Once covered for Parts And B, you can apply for Part D (prescription drug) benefits.
 Insurance companies offer private plans, although many Medicare Advantage plans also include Part D benefits.
 There may be a penalty if you miss the Part D enrollment deadline.
 However, if you have alternative benefits, the penalty may not apply.
-Also, the “donut hole” may require you to pay out-of-pocket expenses on some uncovered prescriptions.
-Properly shopping for drug coverage helps reduce some of these expenses.
+For 2025, the donut hole has been eliminated.
+Instead, a new three phase benefit has been created – deductible phase, initial coverage phase, and catastrophic phase.

 Shown below are estimated current premiums for selected plans for a non-smoking female at age 65.
 Smoker and male rates may be higher.
 A complete illustration of rates for all eligible plans from all registered and licensed companies can be provided when your personalized online quote is requested at the top of the page.
 Your zip code will be needed.
 Plans E, H, I, and J are no longer offered, although in-force plans can remain active.
 Starting last year, plans C and F were no longer offered as new business, although existing plans can be renewed, since the plans are “grandfathered.”
 Note: All Medicare members must pay the Part B deductible.